 Esther Killam

-The Life Summary of Esther
+Brief Life History of Esther

-When Esther Killam was born on 29 January 1749, in Canterbury, Windham, Connecticut Colony, British Colonial America, her father, Phinehas Killam, was 30 and her mother, Thankful Hill, was 27.
+When Esther Killam was born on 29 January 1749, in Peagscomsueck, Windham, Connecticut Colony, British Colonial America, her father, Phinehas Killam, was 30 and her mother, Thankful Hill, was 27.
 She married Samuel Hill on 17 December 1769, in Preston, New London, Connecticut Colony, British Colonial America.
 They were the parents of at least 3 sons and 1 daughter.
 She died in 1797, in Connecticut, United States, at the age of 48.

 Photos and Memories (0)